zdelrosario/data-science-curriculum/paper.md

 from the New York Times and the US Census Bureau.
-While the challenge [assignment files](https://github.com/zdelrosario/data-science-curriculum/tree/build/challenges) are openly available in the repository, the challenge solutions are witheld to discourage cheating---instructors may contact the author to obtain the challenge solution files.
+While the challenge [assignment files](https://github.com/zdelrosario/data-science-curriculum/tree/build/challenges) are openly available in the repository, the challenge solutions are withheld to discourage cheating---instructors may contact the author to obtain the challenge solution files.
 Providing the challenges without solutions is intended as an opportunity for summative feedback.